Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

-This was used in \citet{Doda2021} to demonstrate improved noise tolerances for QKD using high dimensional systems.
-The min-entropy is, however, a rather loose lower bound on the von Neumann entropy, so the key rates computed in this way are unnecessarily pessimistic.
+so that $\rho_{Q_AQ_B} = \sum_c \rho_{Q_AQ_B}(c)$.
+Computing the guessing probability is done by the following SDP: This was used in \citet{Doda2021} to demonstrate improved noise tolerances for QKD using high-dimensional systems.
+The min-entropy, however, is a rather loose lower bound on the von Neumann entropy, so the key rates computed in this way are unnecessarily pessimistic.
 The main advantage of this technique is simplicity.